» How Trump’s Election May Be Making Men More Aggressive

 Peter Cappelli was the Editor of the Academy of Management Perspectives from 2005-2008.

-Forthcoming Publications and Ongoing Research:
+Forthcoming Publications and Sample of Ongoing Research:

 The China Way: A Study of Chinese Executives.
 The Center for Human Resources, the Center for Leadership & Change Management, and the China Europe International Business School are currently studying the unique elements in the strategy, HR practices, governance and leadership of major Chinese companies.
+This book is scheduled for publication in 2017.

 Designing Accountability Systems to Enhance Employee Decision-Making.
 The Center has provided funding for research by Shefali Patil and David Lebel on a project with the Office of the Inspector General at the Department of the Interior to examine how perceptions of performance evaluation and accountability systems affect employee behaviors, including innovation, counterproductive work behaviors, and decision making.